surtarso/single-file-php-file-browser/README.md

 ## Usage

-To use the Single File PHP Directory Listing, follow these simple steps:
+To use the Single File PHP File Browser, follow these simple steps:

 1. Download the `index.php` file from this project.